wet-boew/wet-boew-documentation/projects-en.md

 * **Current status:** Prototype created, starting the integration into GCWeb
 * **Last updated:** January 22, 2019
 * **History:**
+	* (2021-06-23) A [méli-mélo feature added with step indicator](https://wet-boew.github.io/GCWeb/m%C3%A9li-m%C3%A9lo/2021-05-steps/index.html).
+Unsure if there is link with this project.
 	* (2019-01-22) Prototype created, starting the integration into GCWeb

 ### Common chat experience